-This paper extends the theoretical description of SE-DNP to the regime of slow radical tumbling where the cw-EPR line shape in not Lorentzian.
+This paper extends the theoretical description of SE-DNP to the regime of slow radical tumbling where the cw-EPR spectrum deviates from a Lorentzian line.
 Given our longstanding efforts in liquid-state DNP at 9.4 T, here we focus on high magnetic fields, where the width of the EPR spectrum is dominated by the anisotropy of the g tensor.
 We will thus completely neglect the hyperfine tensor.
-This possibility greatly simplifies the needed adjustments to the Lorentzian case (Sect.
+This possibility will greatly simplify the needed adjustments to the Lorentzian case (Sec.
 4).

-To illustrate the practical problem that motivated this theoretical work, we now turn to the experimental data in Fig. 1.
+To illustrate the practical problem that motivated this theoretical work, we now turn to the experimental data in fig. 1.
 The characterized samples comprised liposomes of hydrated lipid bilayers composed of DOPC (1,2-dioleoyl-sn-glycero-3-phosphocholine) lipids.
-As the phase transition temperature of DOPC is about -17° C, the lipids were in their fluid, liquid-crystalline phase in the experiments at ≈ 320 K. The DOPC lipids were mixed at a ratio of 20:1 with PSPC lipids spin-labeled either at position 10 (1-palmitoyl-2-stearoyl-(10-doxyl)-sn-glycero-3-phosphocholine) or at position 16 along one of their aliphatic chains.
-Both the EPR spectra (Fig. 1a,b) and the DNP enhancements (Fig. 1c,d) were recorded in our home-built Fabry-Pérot resonator at 9.4 T, equipped with temperature control (Denysenkov et al., 2022).
-While the target temperature of the experiments was 320 K, an extra temperature rise of less than 10° C can be expected at the maximum mw power of 5.5 W that was used for DNP (Denysenkov et al., 2022).
-Details about the experiments and the sample preparation will be published elsewhere.
+As the phase transition temperature of DOPC is about $-17\,^{\circ}$ C, the lipids were in their fluid, liquid-crystalline phase in the experiments at $\approx 320\,\text{K}$ .
+The DOPC lipids were mixed at a ratio of 20:1 with PSPC lipids spin-labeled either at position 10 (1-palmitoyl-2-stearoyl-(10-doxyl)-sn-glycero-3-phosphocholine) or at position 16 along one of their aliphatic chains.
+Both the EPR spectra (fig. 1a,b) and the DNP enhancements (fig. 1c,d) were recorded in our home-built Fabry-Pérot resonator at 9.4 T, equipped with temperature control (Denysenkov et al., 2022).
+While the target temperature of